 Read more: 4-Step Guide to Diversifying Your Portfolio

 Every artwork is unique, and the art market has ups and downs just like any other market.

 Since it’s impossible to determine an artwork’s true value — a lot depends on the artist’s reputation and on the economy as a whole — you should be comfortable assuming some risk.

 Start by deciding how much money you’re prepared to spend.
 It should be an amount you can afford to part with in case the artwork depreciates.
 Don’t forget to factor in possible storage and maintenance costs.

 Then learn as much about the art world as you can.
 Visit local galleries and see what they have to offer; chat with curators, who will usually be eager to answer any of your questions.

 If you live in or near a city, you’re probably close to gallery openings and art fairs, where up-and-coming artists tend to showcase their pieces.

 Once a piece or artist catches your eye, you can start narrowing down your research to see how much a particular artwork costs.
-The app Magnus provides up-to-date pricing information for potential investors – take a photo of the artwork and they’ll tell you the details.
-Your next step is to get the artwork appraised by a professional appraiser to determine its quality.
+Get the artwork appraised by a professional appraiser to determine its quality.